Halting site: The Irish Commission on Itinerancy

-The Commission on Itinerancy travelled to the Netherlands in September 1961 to consider the policy there.
-Dutch policy on Travellers was in its second generation; a version of halting sites had been created under the 1918 Caravan Act.
+In September 1961, the Commission on Itinerancy travelled to the Netherlands to consider the policy there.
+Dutch policy on Travellers was in its second generation.
+A version of halting sites had been created under the 1918 Caravan Act.
 The Irish delegation visited Woonwagenkampen (tr. caravan camps).
 In camps like the one in Vlijmenseweg in the city of 's-Hertogenbosch they examined the facilities.
-Also, whilst there, the Irish delegation interviewed – through the use of interpreters – those Dutch Travelling Community resident on the sites.
+Also, whilst there, the Irish delegation interviewed – through the use of interpreters – those Dutch Travellers resident on the sites.

 The Itinerancy Commission report in 1963 expressed satisfaction with the results of the Netherlands policy: